Instructor, Health Care Asst.Prog., Coordinator

 His post-degree nursing education (Critical Care and Trauma) gave him the opportunity to serve a rural community, working in the Emergency Ward.
 Boyd has worked as an RN internationally and in public and private settings.
 He continues to work as an RN in long-term care in the same community where he teaches.

-Boyd has taught HCAs for six years, two of these in Shenyang, China and four at Capilano University's klax-ay Sechelt campus.
-He has worked and volunteered for the BC Lions Easter Seal camps for children and youth with disabilities for ten years.
-He is currently enrolled in the Vancouver Community Colleges Provincial Instructor Diploma program.
+Boyd has taught HCAs for seven years, two of these in Shenyang, China and five at Capilano University's kalax-ay Sunshine Coast campus.
+He worked and volunteered for the BC Lions Easter Seal camps for children and youth with disabilities for ten years.
+He completed the Vancouver Community College Provincial Instructor Diploma program.

 I value experience-based learning techniques and the idea of active learning as successful learning.
 I believe the Provincial Health Care Assistant (HCA) curriculum is highly relevant for all persons and aligns with humanism's focus on self-actualization and societal reform.